-Adjustments in Connection with an Alteration of the Common Shares the Corporation or any of its subsidiaries or other affiliates controlled by the Corporation, that contemplates the issuance of Common Shares from treasury), or upon a capital reorganization, reclassification, exchange, or other change with respect to the Common Shares, or a consolidation, amalgamation, arrangement or other form of business combination of the Corporation with another person, or a sale, lease or exchange of all or substantially all of the property of the Corporation or other distribution of the Corporation's assets to shareholders (other than by way of dividend payment in the ordinary course), then the account of each Participant and the DSUs outstanding under the DSU Plan shall be adjusted in such manner, if any, as the Board deems appropriate in order to preserve, proportionally, the interests of Participants under the DSU Plan, provided that the dollar value of DSUs credited to a Participant's account immediately after such an adjustment shall not exceed the dollar value of the DSUs credited to such Participant's account immediately prior thereto and provided further that the value of DSUs shall always depend on the fair market value of shares in the capital stock of the Corporation.
+In the event of any subdivision, consolidation or distribution of Common Shares to the shareholders of the Corporation (excluding by way of dividend payment in the ordinary course or a distribution of Common Shares under any compensation arrangement of the Corporation or any of its subsidiaries or other affiliates controlled by the Corporation, that contemplates the issuance of Common Shares from treasury), or upon a capital reorganization, reclassification, exchange, or other change with respect to the

+Common Shares, or a consolidation, amalgamation, arrangement or other form of business combination of the Corporation with another person, or a sale, lease or exchange of all or substantially all of the property of the Corporation or other distribution of the Corporation's assets to shareholders (other than by way of dividend payment in the ordinary course), then the account of each Participant and the DSUs outstanding under the DSU Plan shall be adjusted in such manner, if any, as the Board deems appropriate in order to preserve, proportionally, the interests of Participants under the DSU Plan, provided that the dollar value of DSUs credited to a Participant's account immediately after such an adjustment shall not exceed the dollar value of the DSUs credited to such Participant's account immediately prior thereto and provided further that the value of DSUs shall always depend on the fair market value of shares in the capital stock of the Corporation.
 All adjustments shall, at all times, be such that the DSU Plan and any DSUs continuously comply with the requirements of paragraph (d) of Regulation 6801 to the Tax Act.